 Piratapuyo Indian Language (Paicoca)

-Piratapuyo is a Tucanoan language of South America,
+Piratapuyo is a Tucanoan language of South America.

-spoken by 1000 people in Brazil and Colombia.
+Piratapuyo is spoken by 1000 people in Brazil and Colombia.
 It is a tone language with SOV word order.

 Piratapuyo Linguistic Description Piratapuyo Orthography Piratapuyo Phonology: